 Admission by Party Opponent

-Example: "My spouse does drugs, and therefore should not be allowed to have custody of our children."
+Example: "My spouse does drugs and, therefore, should not be allowed to have custody of our children."

-When clients come to us with these kinds of statements, the first question we ask is how do you really know these things?
+When clients come to us with these kinds of statements, the first question we ask is, how do you know these things?
 Have you personally witnessed your spouse use drugs?
 If so, you may testify to that.
 You are allowed to testify to matters that you have personally witnessed.
-However, if you only know because one of your spouse's friends has told you, then your knowledge is not personal knowledge.
-It is hearsay, and you cannot testify to it - you would have to bring your spouse's friend to court and have them testify as to what they know.
-If your spouse actually told you that he or she uses drugs, then you may then testify in court as to what your spouse told you, as this qualifies as 'party opponent admission', which is an exception to the hearsay rule.

 Business Records Exception

-Example: "I used my inheritance as a down payment on our house, and should get that back."
+Example: "I used my inheritance as a down payment on our house and should get that back."

 Vocational Evaluation

-Example: "My spouse can work, but chooses not to."
+Example: "My spouse can work but chooses not to."

-This is a complaint we hear frequently.
-When it comes to child support, both parents are obligated to provide financial support for their children, and when it comes to spousal support, the supported spouse must make diligent efforts to become self-supporting.
-The Court believes everyone under the age of 65 is capable of working.
 However, if your spouse has not worked in years, new questions come into play for the court - what kind of job can he or she obtain, and what kind of income would he or she get from that job?
-So how do you go about providing evidence to a judge that proves your spouse's ability to work?
+So, how do you provide evidence to a judge proving your spouse's ability to work?

-- Vocational Evaluation: the vocational evaluator will be an expert in that field, and will then be able to testify on your behalf as to what kind of job your spouse may be able to obtain, the time it will take to train for that job, and the income he or should expect to receive.
+- Vocational Evaluation: The vocational evaluator will be an expert in that field and will then be able to testify on your behalf as to what kind of job your spouse may be able to obtain, the time it will take to train for that job, and the income he or should expect to receive.

-Help wanted ads are not considered hearsay.
-However, the problem with help wanted ads is that many of them do not list how much the job will pay.
+Help-wanted ads are not considered hearsay.
+However, the problem with help-wanted ads is that many do not list how much the job will pay.
 So, while the judge may now know that there are jobs out there for your spouse, the judge will not know what kind of income your spouse will receive from that job.
-So in general, the vocational evaluation is the better way to go.

 Relevant Evidence